humanity-org/hp-basic-token/README.md

 Both functions are only callable by the owner of the BMToken.
 The tool you use to interact with the BMToken should properly display the interface of those functions.

+You can see documentation for these functions in the `docs` folder.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.